konsumer/joytrack/README.md

 It takes inspiration from [Renoise](https://www.renoise.com/), [FastTracker2](https://en.wikipedia.org/wiki/FastTracker_2) and [ShieldTracker](https://bleep.toys/stracker/), as well as [M8](https://dirtywave.com/), which are all great, but I think it has it's own original flavor.

-It's meant to be key-driven, configurable, and very cross-platform and fast on most modern devices.
+It's meant to be key/joystick-driven, configurable, and very cross-platform and fast on most modern devices.
 I use it on my SteamDeck running Linux.

 ## dependencies